 Hailing from the Methow Valley since birth, Sam started endurance training when he began cross-country skiing shortly after he learned to walk.
 His passion of the sport took him to Dartmouth College where he raced throughout his tenure, then returned west to the Methow to train and race full-time on the national and international professional circuit.
 After retiring from racing in 2014, he spent two years leading a junior Nordic ski racing team in Seattle before joining Alison full-time with Cascade Endurance.

 Sam takes his deep base of endurance and training from skiing and applies it to mountain running races, particularly enjoying the brutal Skyrunning circuit.
 Sam transfers his deep understanding of endurance and strength training to his coaching of runners, backcountry skiers and other mountain athletes.
 His clients notice performance improvements by developing a strength reserve which translates to greater economy and efficiency, especially on hilly and steep courses and mountain terrain.
-Sam pursues all manners of mountain activity, most happily alongside his family and friends overlooking some epic North Cascades vista.
-He can be reached at firstname.lastname@example.org.
+In addition to his CE athletes, Sam also coaches for Uphill Athlete.
+In his off time, he applies his experience to pursue all manners of mountain activity, most happily alongside his family and friends overlooking some epic North Cascades vista.
+He can be reached at email@example.com.

 Head Seattle Coach